robertfischer3/spring_crypto_watcher/README.md

 ### Getting Started
 Getting started is fairly simple.
 One of the main reasons for the choice of the Binance API is that the services can be used without requiring a Binance API account.
 Originally, the Coinbase API (coinbase.com) was selected.
-However the Coinbase API required account registration.
+However, the Coinbase API required account registration.
 Binance offered a better, more straightforward approach to accessing web services and websockets with anonymous use.